kubernetes/website/content/en/docs/setup/independent/create-cluster-kubeadm.md

   sudo chown $(id -u):$(id -g) $HOME/.kube/config

 You should now deploy a pod network to the cluster.
-Run "kubectl apply -f [podnetwork].yaml" with one of the options listed at: http://kubernetes.io/docs/admin/addons/
+Run "kubectl apply -f [podnetwork].yaml" with one of the addon options listed at: http://kubernetes.io/docs/admin/addons/

 You can now join any number of machines by running the following on each node